 ALISS: Association of LIS Students

-We are the student government of the UW Masters of Library and Information Science program.
-Students in this program are automatically members of ALISS; you don’t have to do anything else to join.
-We are a registered student organization.
+The Association of Library and Information Science Students (ALISS) is the student government for the UW Masters of Library and Information Science program.
+Students in this program are automatically members of ALISS; you don’t have to do anything else to join!
+We are also a registered student organization.

 You can reach the officers by emailing aliss@uw.edu or using our contact form, which has an anonymous option.
-You can find us in the unofficial Facebook group, which includes alumni as well as current students, or you can summon us in Teams channels using @aliss.
+You can find also us on our Instagram account, which includes alumni as well as current students, or you can summon us in Teams channels using @aliss.
+We are also active in the MLIS student Discord.
+Contact us there using the #aliss channel, under the “school” category.

 What We Do